matiszach/university-projects/object-oriented-programming/stock-market-simulation/README.md

 Everything that comes after **#** symbol in its line is ignored so it can be used for comments.

-There's an example.txt provided which is an example input file.
+There's an example.txt provided which is an example input file and sample tests in **tests** folder.

 ## Usage